bestwebsoft/multilanguage-wordpress-plugin/readme.txt

 9. Language switcher widget in frontend.

 == Changelog ==

+= V1.0.9 - 11.06.2015 =
+* Bugfix : We added post updating when the plugin is deactivated for some time.
+* Bugfix : We fixed the bug with adding Russian language.

 = V1.0.8 - 29.04.2015 =
 * Bugfix : We fixed the bug when using the plugin with the php version less that 5.3.